DustCar/Unreal-Gaming-Programming-Notes/README.md

 - With `UClass*`, it is possible to assign the `UClass*` with any UClass rather than only being a set type of UClass.
 In addition, when assigning the variable, it would do a check at runtime and return a *nullptr* on failure.

 Extra information: <https://forums.unrealengine.com/t/why-use-tsubclassof-and-not-just-the-class-itself/365690>

+`Cast<type>(object)`
+- Used to convert the object within the parenthesis to the type inside of the angle brackets.
+It is only possible if the type is an inheritance of the object being passed in.
+Used to get a more specific pointer to a more general one.
+- For example, `Cast<APlayerController>(GetController())`.
+This line returns APlayerController* rather than the generic AController* from GetController().

 `TSoftObjectPtr<type>`
 - Used for referencing objects which might or might not be loaded via path.
 Can point to actors within a level even if they are not loaded.
 Can be loaded **ASYNCHRONOUSLY** and does **NOT** load its value into memory.